oscarmalik/Dividend_Arbitrage_Strategy/README.md

 ## Why Use This Toolkit?

-The Dividend Arbitrage Toolkit simplifies the process of identifying dividend arbitrage opportunities and assessing the safety of potential investments.
+The Dividend Arbitrage Program simplifies the process of identifying dividend arbitrage opportunities and assessing the safety of potential investments.
 It helps investors:

 - Identify stocks with upcoming ex-dividend dates.
 - Assess the safety of dividend stocks using a customizable risk tolerance questionnaire.